secretstartups/handbook/job-families/engineering/quality/opensource-outreach/fullstack-engineer/index.html.md

 title: "Open Source Outreach Fullstack Engineer"
 ---

-Open Source Outreach Engineers works on laying down an efficiency foundation for our community members to contribute to GitLab.
+Open Source Outreach Fullstack Engineers work on laying down an efficiency foundation for our community members to contribute to GitLab.

 ## Responsibilities